samisahami/PortfolioProjects/README.md

 ---

-## 🪪 License
-Open-source project under the **MIT License** — free for educational and portfolio use.
+*This project is for educational and portfolio demonstration purposes only.*